vidishsirdesai/projects/README.md

 ==============================================================================
 ```
 - Observation:
-       - The "flag" attribute is represented by "x26" in the above table.
+       - The `flag` attribute is represented by "x26" in the above table.
        - The coefficient of this attribute is positive, and is also statistically significant (p-value < 0.05).
-       - This indicates that the "flag" attribute is positively is associated with the anomalies.
+       - This indicates that the `flag` attribute is positively is associated with the anomalies.
 - Conclusion: Alternate hypothesis (H1) is true.